 § 1.
 Amendments.
 Amendments to this Constitution may be proposed by initiative or by a majority vote of all members of each house of the Legislature.
 An amendment proposed by initiative shall require a petition signed by qualified voters equal in number to at least ten percent of the total votes cast for Governor in the last gubernatorial election.
 The petition containing the text of the proposed amendment and the names and addresses of its sponsors shall be filed at least one year before the next general election at which the proposed amendment is submitted to the voters.
-A proposed amendment may amend one or more articles and related subject matter in other articles as necessary to accomplish the objectives of the amendment.
+A proposed amendment may amend one or more articles and related subject matter in other articles as necessary to accomplish the objectives of the amendment; however, no proposed amendment may embrace more than one subject.
+If more than one amendment is submitted at the same election, each amendment shall be so prepared and distinguished that it can be voted upon separately.

 Get Article 23